 "Here at Greater Goods we’ve found the best home brewing tip is a simple one: mindfulness.

 Alright, alright, alright - before you write us off for being a bunch of hippies from Austin, hear us out.
-How many times, have you found yourself in the kitchen early in the morning, moving around like a zombie to get to the coffee cabinet, going through the motions to start another day like the last?
+How often have you found yourself in the kitchen early in the morning, moving around like a zombie to get to the coffee cabinet, going through the motions to start another day like the last?
 We’re creatures of habit and we’re all guilty of this, baristas included.

 We’d like to challenge you to make your next cup of coffee like it was your first, going through a simple mindfulness meditation as you brew.
 Pay attention to your breathing and practice gratitude the whole way through.
 If you can, leave your phone and computer in another room and focus your attention fully on this present moment.

-Imagine yourself as a coffee farmer, harvesting each cherry by hand and sorting it carefully, watching it transition through each step of the seed-to-cup process.
+Imagine yourself as a coffee farmer, harvesting each coffee bean by hand and sorting it carefully, watching it transition through each step of the seed-to-cup process.
 Breathe.
 Thank yourself for choosing sustainably sourced coffee from small-batch roasters.
 Breathe.
 Thank yourself for showing up to the kitchen this morning, practicing a morning ritual that makes you happy and focused.
 Breathe.

 As you sit down to enjoy your cup of coffee, focus on exactly that.
 Breathe deeply between each sip, expressing gratitude for your existence, your safety, your health, and anything else for which you feel thankful.
-Close your eyes and simply taste.
+Close your eyes and simply enjoy the coffee taste.
 Trust your instincts on this one!
 Describe the coffee to your partner or just quietly to yourself.
 There are no wrong answers when it comes to flavor notes - you’re the expert on your own palate.
 Focusing in on your sense of taste and associating flavors is one of the first steps in expanding your coffee knowledge.
 Maybe you could even start a journal, describing each day’s cup and its nuances.

 We promise this can and will make a world of difference.
 Of course, mindfulness doesn’t have to begin and end with your morning routine.
 Especially when times get rough, slowing down and paying attention to the details is essential.
 Cheers!"